EPCCed/eidf-docs/docs/safe-haven-services/code-management-mirroring-service.md

     1. Click "Create project access token"
 1. Copy the generated token, and ensure you save it as it will not be displayed again

-Next, contact your RC to ask for egress mirroring, providing the TRE repository name, the URL to the external repository, and the access token.
+Next, contact your RC to ask for egress mirroring, providing the TRE repository name, the URL to the target repository, and the access token.

 Once this is complete, there a branch named `egress-mirror` will be present in the TRE repository.

-## Request Code Egress
+## Request Code Egress (Pull Requests)

-Egress mirroring is achieved through merging of code into a branch named `egress-mirror`.
-This must first be requested by following the steps in the previous topic.
+Once egress mirroring has been configured for a repository, it is performed by merging code into a branch named `egress-mirror`.

-Once enabled, you may submit Pull Requests (PRs) for code to be mirrored to a repository external to the TRE:
+In order to do this, you must submit a Pull Request (PR) for code to be mirrored to the target repository:

-1. From the repository page in Gitea, click "Pull Request"
+1. From the source repository page in Gitea, click "Pull Request"
 1. Click "New Pull Request"
 1. Click "merge into" and select the "egress-mirror" branch.
 This should cause the page to refresh and show the changes that will be requested
 1. Click "New Pull Request"
 1. Create the PR
     1. Provide a descriptive title
     1. Describe the changes that are being made, and any notes for reviewers
-    1. Click the cog next to "Reviewers" in the right sidebar and select the RCs group for your project (`<project-id>/RCs`)
+    1. Click the cog icon next to "Reviewers" in the right sidebar and select the RCs group for your project (`<project-id>/RCs`)
     1. Click "Create Pull Request"
-1. External email notifications are not enabled, so contact your RC via normal channels to make them aware of the PR
+1. External email notifications are not enabled, so you must contact your RC via normal channels to make them aware of the PR

 By default, PRs require approval from 2 RCs.
-Once approved and merged, the code changes will be automatically mirrored to the external repository.
+Once approved and merged, changes are automatically synchronised to the target repository every 5 minutes.

 !!! note "Squashed Commits"
     By default, all commits in a PR are "squashed" into a single commit on the mirror branch.
-This is to help ensure that any intermediate history containing potentially unwanted changes are not accidentally mirrored to the external repository.
+This is to help ensure that any intermediate history containing potentially unwanted changes are not accidentally mirrored to the target repository.

 ### Branching Workflow

 It is permitted for other branches and PRs to be created, to support standard software development practices.
-We suggest the following branching workflow, which uses feature branches and a periodic merge of main into the mirror branch.
+Only the `egress-mirror` branch is restricted.
+You may wish to use the following branching workflow, which contains feature branches and a periodic merge of main into the mirror branch.

 ```mermaid
 ---